 The Vineyard Rose at South Coast Winery

 If you enjoy fine dining indoors, this is the restaurant for you.
 You can opt for delicacies from a few different places around the world – the menu is eclectic.
 They also pair the menu with choice wines, and you’d do well to order what they recommend.
-They know how their wines complement the flavours.
+They know how their wines complement the flavors.
 Some examples:

-You can order for your room if you’re staying on site, or you can order to take out.
+You can order for your room if you’re staying on-site, or you can order to take out.

 Hours:

-• Breakfast: Monday – Friday 8:00 am – 11:00 am
+- Breakfast: Monday – Friday 8:00 am – 11:00 am

-• Weekend Brunch: Saturday – Sunday 8:00 am – 3:30 pm
+- Weekend Brunch: Saturday – Sunday 8:00 am – 3:30 pm

-• Lunch: Monday – Friday 11:30 am – 3:00 pm
+- Lunch: Monday – Friday 11:30 am – 3:00 pm

-• Weekly Happy Hour: Monday – Friday 3:00 pm – 5:30 pm
+- Happy Hour: Monday – Friday 3:00 pm – 5:30 pm

-• Dinner: Monday – Sunday 5:30 pm – 9:00 pm
+- Dinner: Monday – Sunday 5:30 pm – 9:00 pm

-The Pinnacle at Faulkner Winery
+The Pinnacle at Falkner Winery

 The Restaurant at Ponte

-The salads are very unusual: for instance, the Wine Country salad includes greens, grapes, feta, orange, and pecans in a vinaigrette.
+The salads are notably fresh: for instance, the Wine Country salad includes greens, grapes, feta, orange, and pecans in a vinaigrette.
+Or you might try the mixed seafood dish, the Cioppino, with scallops, mussels, shrimp, and fish in a tomato red pepper broth.

 Hours: